 Q. How often do you meet and where?

-A. We meet every Monday evening (with the exception of bank holidays) at All Saints Church Hall, Petersfield Road, Winchester, SO23 OJD from 7.30 – 10pm.
+A. We meet every Monday evening throughout the year (with the exception of bank holidays) at 7.30 pm until about 10 pm with a tea/coffee break in the middle.

 Q. What type of songs do you sing?

-A. We sing a wide range of songs, including many that you’ll recognise.
+A. We sing a wide variety of songs, including many that you’ll be familiar with and will love.
 All are sung in 4-part harmony a-cappella (unaccompanied with no backing music).
-Many of our songs are arranged in the barbershop style.
+You can listen to a selection of these on YouTube.

 Our repertoire is continually evolving and is selected by our MD and music team to be fun, entertaining and to help us develop and perform to our best ability.

-Why not come along to a concert or rehearsal and find out for yourself?
+Why not come along to a concert or contact us to arrange to come to a rehearsal and find out for yourself?

 Q. Do I need to know how to read music?